Lindsay and Crouse

 Lindsay and Crouse was the writing team of Howard Lindsay and Russel Crouse, who collaborated famously on a succession of Broadway plays and musicals for 27 years during the mid 20th century.
 Their first collaboration was the rewriting of the book for the Cole Porter musical Anything Goes in 1935.
-They continued to co-pen books for Broadway musicals through 1962, including Rodgers and Hammerstein's The Sound of Music in 1959.
+They continued to co-pen books for Broadway musicals through 1962, including Rodgers and Hammerstein's The Sound of Music in 1959, for which they won the Tony Award for Best Musical.
 They also penned several successful comedies; notably winning the Pulitzer Prize for Drama in 1945 for their original play State of the Union.
 Several of their works were adapted into motion pictures.
 The team also co-produced the original production of Arsenic and Old Lace by playwright Joseph Kesselring.

+At the 13th Tony Awards in 1959, Lindsay and Crouse received a Special Tony Award honoring "collaboration that lasted longer than Gilbert and Sullivan."